haddonm/aMSE/README.md

 # LATEST UPDATES

+- 2023-07-24 aMSE 0.1.8 Revised use of TasHS and of comparescenarios, meta-rule flagging now working correctly.

 - 2023-07-20 aMSE 0.1.7 Implemented the use of incremental updates of HS scores in a jurisdiction generic manner.
 Added a meta-rule flagging system.